mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 # Convolution neural networks made easy with keras
 By Wang Ming Rui

 I wrote this article after watching [Andrej Karpathy's lecture](https://www.youtube.com/watch?v=AQirPKrAyDg&t=3200s) on YouTube and realized how easy it actually is to implement a basic deep learning model.
-This article is really just a collection of things I find useful and interesting.
-Not everything is for everyone so feel free to skip through some of the parts that you feel is too draggy!
-Those of you who are coders might want to skip directly over to
+This article is meant as a guide for people wishing to get into machine learning and deep learning models.
+Some will find the things covered here easier so feel free to speed through!
+If you do not consider yourself a highly-technical person, I try my best to keep things as simple as possible.
+Do remember to read every sentence and do multiple re-reads on parts that you do not fully understand to boost your understanding!

 ## Introduction
 Image recognition is the task of taking an image and labelling it.
 For us humans, this is one of the first skills we learn from the moment we are born and is one that comes naturally and effortlessly.
 By the time we reach adulthood we are able to immediately recognize patterns and put labels onto objects we see.
 These skills to quickly identify images, generalized from prior knowledge, are ones that we do not share with our machines.

 <p align="center"><img src="https://naushadsblog.files.wordpress.com/2014/01/pixel.gif", width="360"></p>
-<p align="center">Fig 0.0 how a machine 'views' a picture</p>
+<p align="center">Fig 0.0 how a machine 'views' an image</p>

 When a computer sees an image, it will see an array of pixel values, each between a range of 0 to 255.
 These values while meaningless to us are the only input available to a machine.
 No one knows how exactly we living beings process images but scientists today have figured out a technique to simulate this process, albeit at a basic level.
 We call this technique deep learning.